kuschti/partystreusel/README.md

   * **Carousel:** Allows 2-dimensional scrolling in vertical and horizontal direction.
 The images are thereby divided into image-groups.
 The image-group to image-group scrolling is vertically, scrolling inside the image-group is horizontally.

 ## Usage in Rails:
 Most components have a backbone.js dependency.
-Satisfy it by loading backbone.js:
+Satisfy it by loading backbone.js and rails-underscore:

     gem 'rails-backbone'
+    gem 'underscore-rails'

 Then, require backbone.js and underscore.js in your manifest, usually application.js(.coffee):